josephwehby/Argus/README.md

 - Argus is a dog in Greek Mythology with 100 eyes (cause you're watching all the crypto prices. very creative)

 ![Main Screen](images/argus.png)
-- None of these widgets have connected to the exchange yet and are just displaying dummy data right now

 # Compiling
 - This program is designed to run on windows